LA Metro - Transportation Communication Network

 Revised Draft Ordinance

-Click here to access the latest draft of the Metro TCN Ordinance.
-The draft ordinance outlines the procedures, regulations, and locations of the proposed Metro TCN project.
+Click here to access the latest Metro TCN Ordinance.
+The ordinance outlines the procedures, regulations, and locations of the proposed Metro TCN project.